sergejskozlovics/webAppOS/README.md

 pico webappos.properties
 cd ../../..
 ```
 You can use any text editor instead of pico.
-Default (unchanged) configuration should work
+The default (unchanged) configuration should work
-well on localhost (127.0.0.1).
+well on localhost (127.0.0.1:4570).

 ## Starting webAppOS
 From the webAppOS directory, run: